Yandex Cloud

 This data stream table will be automatically populated with messages from the Managed Service for Apache Kafka® cluster's locations topic. ksqlDB uses the ksql user's settings to read messages.

-For more information about creating a data stream table in the ksqlDB engine, see the ksqlDB documentation.
+For more information about creating a streaming table in ksqlDB, see this ksqlDB article.

 SELECT * FROM riderLocations WHERE